srimanta2003/Credit-Card-Generator/README.md

 # Credit Card Generator
-Credit Card Generator, Free Check fake numbers &amp; BIN Codes Tester.
+Credit Card Generator, Free Check fake numbers & amp; BIN Codes Tester.
 You can test your credit card and create virtual new credit card for use payment apis & codes.

 Luhn's algorithm, named for this algorithm
 Hans Peter Luhn, who developed it.
 This algorithm, based on the established 1950s, is not really new.